“I Have Seen the Lord”:

 The Spirit of the Companions of Mary the Apostle

-We do this as Companions of Mary Magdalene, who encountered Jesus powerfully in life and beyond.
+We do this as Companions of Mary Magdalene, who encountered Jesus in life and beyond.
 She experienced deep healing and accompanied him on the Way.
-She kept vigil with the other faithful disciples who stood at the foot of the cross.
-When it seemed all was lost, as she wept at the tomb, she found new life – the risen Christ – instead.
-Mary was sent by Jesus to tell the other disciples the good news of resurrection: “I have seen the Lord.”
+As Jesus suffered on the cross, she kept vigil..
+As she wept at the tomb, she found the risen Christ instead.
+Jesus sent her to tell the good news of resurrection: “I have seen the Lord.”
 For this reason, she is known in the Eastern Church as the Apostle to the Apostles.

 This encounter with Christ is central to our lives together.
-God has given us the gifts of freedom, of gratitude, of joy in being found and being loved in Christ.
-We share these gifts with others and proclaim the power of the Risen One.
-With individual seekers and communities of faith of many kinds, we share the good news of risen life through Christ’s love, in the here and now as well as the life to come.
+God has called us to lament and protest suffering and injustice, while also giving us the gifts of freedom, gratitude, and joy in being found and being loved in Christ.
+We share the good news of risen life through Christ’s love, in the here and now as well as the life to come.

 With Mary Magdalene, we live on the border between what has been and what is emerging.
-We feel ourselves blessed in the renewal and healing offered by knowing Jesus.
-We follow Jesus through the fear and pain of misunderstanding, rejection, and danger.
-We are strengthened by the company of faithful people nearby and around the globe.
-As co-creators with the Divine, we join Her in growing Christian community face to face, and use online technologies to foster strong connections between people who may never meet in person.
+We are blessed by the renewal and healing offered by knowing Jesus.
+We follow Jesus through the fear and pain of misunderstanding, rejection, and danger, confident in the promise of new life.